 Photo: Austrian Airlines / Florian Schmidt.

-University professor: "30-euro flight tax affects only a few"
+University professor: “30-euro flight tax only affects a few”

 Advertising